Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   - **Rectangle selection** -- allows picking objects or parts located under the rectangle defined by the start and end mouse cursor positions;
   - **Polyline selection** -- allows picking objects or parts located under a user-defined non-self-intersecting polyline.

-For OCCT selection algorithm, all selectable objects are represented as a set of sensitive zones, called <b>sensitive entities</b>.
+For OCCT selection algorithm, all selectable objects are represented as a set of sensitive zones, called **sensitive entities**.
 When the mouse cursor moves in the view, the sensitive entities of each object are analyzed for collision.

 @subsubsection occt_visu_2_2_1 Terms and notions

 This section introduces basic terms and notions used throughout the algorithm description.

-<h4>Sensitive entity</h4>
+#### Sensitive entity

 Sensitive entities in the same way as entity owners are links between objects and the selection mechanism.